sassybunsthebun/SassyBuns/content/supplies.md

 ## The list of supplies i use for commissions and where I source them.

-This is to ensure you can quality check the fur i am using, and know i am using the best product for your suit.
+This is to ensure you can quality check the fur i am using, and know I am using the best product for your suit.

 # Faux fur